playerjmr/ps2homebrewstore/docs/umcs/index.md

     [:material-cloud-download: APPS](../assets/SAVE-APPLICATION-SYSTEM/APPS.psu)

+    - `mc?:/APPS/`

-    - `mc?:/APPS/` used for OpenTuna, Funtuna, Funtuna Fork and possibly more apps.
+        Used for OpenTuna, Funtuna, Funtuna Fork and possibly more apps.

     - A great place to put apps that do not have icons and define in your hacked OSDSYS config file!